-Katherine M. Kimpel, Managing Partner of the Washnigton, D.C.
+Katherine M. Kimpel, Managing Partner of the Washington, D.C.
 Office

 1666 Connecticut Avenue NW, Suite 300

-Katherine M. Kimpel is the Managing Partner of the Washington, D.C.
-Office of Sanford Heisler, LLP, a national law firm with additional offices in New York and California.
+Katherine M. Kimpel is a member of the Firm's Executive Committee and is the Managing Partner of the Washington, D.C.
+Office.
 Ms. Kimpel received her law degree from Yale Law School in 2006.
 Ms. Kimpel also coordinates recruitment, hiring and training for the firm.

 Ms. Kimpel serves as Lead Counsel in numerous class action and individual gender discrimination matters.
 Ms. Kimpel routinely represents women at the highest levels in their fields, representing Senior HR executives, COO's, General Counsel and attorneys, and has been successful in negotiating exit packages and transitional plans that allow careers to proceed smoothly.